 Mundane Made Awesome: While his competitors will use financially expensive ingredients, yet rich in flavor, Soma can pull off the same result by buying affordable items from the local supermarket and any leftovers.

-When Soma is matched to go agains Alice Nakiri (who is expected to do a very elaborated entry), Soma opts for a Nori bento, which is considered the most basic kind, with Ryoko lampshading it by "It's so typical of you".
+When Soma is matched to go against Alice Nakiri (who is expected to do a very elaborated entry), Soma opts for a Nori bento, which is considered the most basic kind, with Ryoko lampshading it by "It's so typical of you".
 Soma then makes this bento "evolve".

 Naïve Newcomer: Subverted; he's impressed with every new fact he discovers from Tootsuki or his roommates, but he gets used to it in less than three panels.

-Nerves of Steel: Due to cooking in an actual restaurant for much of his life, Soma never loses his cool even in high pressure or completely unexpected situations and can quickly formulate exactly what he needs to do to overturn a bad situation.
+Nerves of Steel: Due to cooking in an actual restaurant for much of his life, he never loses his cool even in high pressure or completely unexpected situations and can quickly formulate exactly what he needs to do to overturn a bad situation.
 Dojima Gin even notes during the breakfast buffet that Soma has a splendid ability to deal with "real situations."

-New Transfer Student: Soma transfered to Tootsuki at the beginning of his first-year in high school.
+New Transfer Student: Soma transferred to Tootsuki at the beginning of his first-year in high school.
 Not unusual, except Tootsuki also has a middle school campus, and the majority of the first-years come from there to the academy.

 Non-Uniform Uniform: Soma wears his shirts open with a dark t-shirt inside (long-sleeved when getting colder) and no tie.

 Transfer Student Uniforms: Also his jacket seems to be the black gakuran from his previous school, while the Tootsuki highschool jacket is navy blue with white borders on the collar, with pleaded brown pants and tie.